webVueBlog/awesome-stars-webVueBlog/README.md

 *   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design

-*   [alibaba/ice](https://github.com/alibaba/ice) - 🚀 Icejs: The Progressive App Framework Based On React（基于 React 的渐进式应用框架）
+*   [alibaba/ice](https://github.com/alibaba/ice) - 🚀 ice.js: The Progressive App Framework Based On React（基于 React 的渐进式应用框架）

 *   [ant-design/ant-design-pro](https://github.com/ant-design/ant-design-pro) - 👨🏻‍💻👩🏻‍💻 Use Ant Design like a Pro!